-The Pathway Research Explorers Program, funded by the National Cancer Institute at the National Institutes of Health, supports 15 students (especially those from backgrounds traditionally underrepresented in science) in a 2-week summer program at Fred Hutch.
+The Pathways Research Explorers Program, funded by the National Cancer Institute at the National Institutes of Health, supports rising 10th and 11th grade students (especially those from backgrounds traditionally underrepresented in science) in a two-week introductory summer program at Fred Hutch.
 We run two sessions in August of approximately 16 students each.
 Students must have completed a biology course to participate.

 Please note that you cannot save an application that you have partially completed.
 Therefore, we recommend you draft your short answers in a word processing application such as Word or Google Docs before starting the application, and then copy them into the form when you are ready.

 Applicants should complete an application, obtain a recommendation from a teacher who can speak to the student's science interest, and submit an unofficial transcript.

 Notification of applicant status will be sent out mid-April.